sauravwho/TokenGate/README.md

 ## Resilience Strategy
 TokenGate implements a **fail-open** strategy.
 If Redis is unreachable, it logs the error and returns `allowed: true` with `remainingTokens: -1` to ensure service availability under degraded conditions.

+## Contributing
+Contributions are always welcome!
+Please feel free to fork the repository and submit a Pull Request.